apahl/rdkit_ipynb_tools/README.md

     >>>      (stop_csv_writer, "test.csv", {"summary": s})
     >>>     )

-The progress of the pipeline can be followed in a separate terminal with: `watch -n 2 cat pipeline.log`
+The progress of the pipeline is displayed as a table in the Notebook and can also be followed in a separate terminal with: `watch -n 2 cat pipeline.log`.

 #### Currently Available Pipeline Components:
 | Starting                   | Running                    | Stopping